-Group sessions are carefully selected for the rehabilitation centre to cover a wide area of concerns that typically surrounds the nature of addiction.
-These groups are therapeutic related, educational and/or support driven.
+Group sessions are carefully selected for the rehabilitation centre to cover a wide area of concerns that typically surround the nature of addiction.
+These groups are therapeutic-related, educational and/or support-driven.
 Some of these topics may form part of the individual treatment plan.

 Main areas focussed on in group topics:

-Maintaining standards of honesty and integrity through managing our disruptive emotions and impulses allows for us to take responsibility for.
+Maintaining standards of honesty and integrity through managing our disruptive emotions and impulses allows us to take responsibility.
 Typical group topics will include the following:

 Honesty - Dishonesty or lying is more often than not, a habit developed by addicts out of fear of the consequences of their actions, used as a means to conceal their addiction, as well as a coping mechanism.
-It is also a prerequisite in order to finance substance abuse, and defined as a learnt behaviour, not a moral failing.
+It is also a prerequisite to finance substance abuse and is defined as a learned behaviour, not a moral failing.
 Dishonesty is an unproductive coping tactic, although it is normal for an individual to own up to dishonesty.
 It leads to amplified feelings of guilt and toxic shame.
-Dishonesty traps people in addiction, and can make them feel trapped in recovery.
-Rigorous honesty is what prevents mistakes from turning into failures, and one of the fundamental spiritual principles of the NA Program globally.
+Dishonesty traps people in addiction and can make them feel trapped in recovery.
+Rigorous honesty is what prevents mistakes from turning into failures, and is one of the fundamental spiritual principles of the NA Program globally.
 Honesty cultivates acceptance of one’s self and reality.

 Assertiveness - Assertiveness is being able to express your feelings, thoughts, beliefs, and opinions in an open manner that doesn’t violate the rights of others.
 The main effect of not being assertive is that it can lead to low self-esteem.
 This is a learned behaviour and thinking style.